CorrelAidxNL/CorrelAidxNL.github.io/site/collections/_projects/doneer-effectief.md

 image: "/images/doneer-effectief-project.png"
 ---

-[Doneer Effectief](https://doneereffectief.nl/en/home-en/) is part of the effective altruism movement.
+[Doneer Effectief](https://doneereffectief.nl/en/) uses principles from the effective altruism movement.
 Their mission is to make it easy to donate to global effective organizations from within the Netherlands.

 Their website plays a key role in realizing this goal, but how effective is their website?
 In this project, we set up analytics monitoring for their website together with a dashboard to highlight the results.
 Already during the lifetime of the project, useful insights were gained about their referral traffic facilitating cross-sector comparisons.